-Stream Indicators New Zealand Distribution and Trends Hutt Valley DHB Distribution and Trends Upper Respiratory Tract Infections Acute Upper Respiratory Infections and Tonsillectomy Acute URTI: During 1990-2007, admissions for acute URTIs were relatively static while croup / laryngitis / tracheitis admissions declined slightly.
+Stream Indicators New Zealand Distribution and Trends Auckland DHB Distribution and Trends Upper Respiratory Tract Infections Acute Upper Respiratory Infections and Tonsillectomy Acute URTI: During 1990-07, admissions for acute URTIs were relatively static while croup / laryngitis / tracheitis admissions declined slightly.
 During 2003-07, acute unspecified URTIs were the most frequent cause of acute URTI admissions in children, followed croup / acute laryngitis / tracheitis.
 Croup / laryngitis / tracheitis admissions were significantly higher for Pacific children, males and those in deprived or urban areas, while acute URTI admissions were significantly higher for Pacific > Māori > European > Asian children, males and those in deprived or urban areas.
 (Adeno)Tonsillectomy: Waiting list admissions for (adeno)tonsillectomy increased during the 1990s, reached a peak in 1998-99, and then declined.
 During 2003-07, admissions were highest for those 3-6 years.
 This age profile was similar for all of the major indications for (adeno)tonsillectomy.
 Admissions were also significantly higher for European > Māori > Pacific and Asian children and those in urban or more deprived areas.
-Acute URTI: During 1990-2007, admissions for croup / laryngitis / tracheitis declined, while admissions for acute URTIs increased.
-While croup / laryngitis / tracheitis admissions were similar to the NZ average, admissions for acute URTIs were much higher during the 2000s.
-During 2003-07, acute unspecified URTIs were the most frequent cause of acute URTI admissions, followed croup / acute laryngitis / tracheitis.
-During 1996-07, admissions for acute URTIs were higher for Pacific children, although ethnic differences in croup / laryngitis / tracheitis were much less marked.
-(Adeno)Tonsillectomy: In Hutt Valley DHB, (adeno)tonsillectomy admissions increased during the 1990s, reached a peak in 2000-01 and then declined, with rates during the 2000s being similar to the NZ average.
-During 1996-07, rates were also higher for European > Māori > Pacific and Asian children.
-Hearing Screening : In New Zealand during 1993-2006 there was a gradual decline in audiometry failure rates at school entry, with overall rates falling from 9.7% in 1993, to 6.6% in 2006.
+Acute URTI: During 1990-07, acute URTIs and croup / laryngitis / tracheitis admissions both varied in a manner consistent with changes in the uploading of ED cases to the NMDS and thus trends were difficult to interpret.
+For the past 12 years, admissions for both categories were lower than the NZ average.
+During 1996-2007, acute URTI admissions were higher for Pacific children, while admissions for croup / laryngitis / tracheitis were lower for Asian children.
+Adeno)Tonsillectomy: In Auckland DHB, waiting list admissions for (adeno)tonsillectomy increased during the 1990s, reached a peak in 1998-99, and then declined, with admissions during the 2000s being lower than the NZ average.
+During 1996-03, admissions were higher for European > Māori > Pacific and Asian children, although rates declined rapidly during this period, and ethnic differences were much more difficult to interpret after 2003.
+Middle Ear Problems: Hearing Screening, Otitis Media and Grommets Hearing Screening: In New Zealand during 1993-06 there was a gradual decline in audiometry failure rates at school entry, with overall rates falling from 9.7% in 1993, to 6.6% in 2006.
 Despite these declines, large ethnic disparities remained, with audiometry failure rates being persistently higher for Pacific and Māori children.
-Hearing Screening : In the Hutt / Capital and Coast Region during 1993-2006, while there were large year to year fluctuations, audiometry failure rates were lower than the New Zealand average during the past 6 years.
-Middle Ear Problems: Hearing Screening, Otitis Media and Grommets Otitis Media and Grommets Acute / arranged admissions for otitis media increased during the early 1990s, reached a peak in 1994-95 and then declined.
+Otitis Media and Grommets Acute / arranged admissions for otitis media increased during the early 1990s, reached a peak in 1994-95 and then declined.
 In contrast, waiting list admissions for grommets increased between 1991 and 1994, fluctuated during the mid-1990s, and since 2000-01 have declined.
 Otitis media admissions were significantly higher for Māori > Pacific > European > Asian children, males and those in deprived or urban areas, while grommets admissions were significantly higher for Pacific > Māori > European > Asian children, males and those in deprived or urban areas.
 Ethnic differences varied with age, with grommets admissions in pre-school children being highest for European > Māori > Pacific > Asian children, and in school age children being higher for Pacific and Māori children.
-Otitis Media and Grommets: In Hutt Valley DHB during 1990-2007, acute / arranged admissions for otitis media remained relatively static, while waiting list admissions for grommets increased during the 1990s, reached a peak in 2004-05 and then declined.
-During the 2000s, admissions for otitis media were higher than the New Zealand average, while admissions for grommets were generally lower.
-During 2003-2007, otitis media was the most frequent cause of acute / arranged admissions for middle ear and mastoid conditions in Hutt Valley children, as well as the most frequent indication for grommets.
+Hearing Screening: During 1993-06, while there were some year to year fluctuations, audiometry failure rates were generally lower than the NZ average.
+Otitis Media and Grommets: In Auckland DHB, acute / arranged admissions for otitis media were relatively static after 1996-97.
+Waiting list admissions for grommets fluctuated markedly, although admissions were similar to the New Zealand average during this period.
+During 2003-2007, otitis media was the most frequent cause of acute / arranged admissions for middle ear and mastoid conditions in Auckland DHB children, as well as the most frequent indication for grommets.